euroladbrainlat/Structural-inequality-and-brain-dynamics-across-diverse-samples/README.md

 <a name="Summary"></a>
 This repository contains the codes and databases necessary for the results of the study: "Structural inequality and brain dynamics across diverse samples".
 Below are descriptions of the databases and scripts provided.

-## Folder hierarchy
-<a name="Folderhierarchy"></a>
-Below is the folder hierarchy of the repository.
-It has been divided into main results (main_results) and supplementary results (supp_results).
-The supplementary results involve replicating the main results using only subjects who had their eyes closed during the entire recording.

-####
-... in progress

 ## Databases
 <a name="Databases"></a>